 How to Tip in Nepal

-Because tipping in Nepal is still not entirely customary and may even cause embarrassment in some instances, tips should be given in a discreet manner.
-Don’t showboat your generosity; instead, put your gift into an envelope or discreetly take the recipient aside.
-You may find that they simply stuff the envelope or gratuity into a pocket without counting or acknowledging it in front of you.
+Tipping in Nepal is still not entirely customary and may even cause embarrassment in some instances.
+Tips should be given in a discreet manner.
+Don’t showboat your generosity; instead, put your gift into an envelope or discreetly take the recipient aside to give it to them.
+You may find that they thank you then simply stuff the envelope or gratuity into a pocket without opening it in front of you.

-If you happen to be fortune enough to dine with a local family or are invited to stay in their home, you should bring a small token of appreciation.
-Some gifts may be considered bad form or even unlucky; ask another Nepalese person about gift ideas.
+If you happen to be fortune enough to dine with a local family or are invited to visit the home of your guide, you should bring a small token of appreciation.
+Some gifts may be considered bad form or even unlucky; ask another Nepali person for some acceptable gift ideas.